©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 24. "The Trouble with Mathematics and Statistics in Economics," History of Economic Ideas XIII (3,2005): 85-102, delivered to MUIR-PRIN project "The role of mathematics in the history of economics," Venice, January 28, 2005, with replies by Dardi, Egidi, Marchionatti, and Fontana.

-• {"Ethics, Milton Friedman, and the Good Old Chicago School," presented to the History of Economics Society, meetings of the ASSA, Chicago, 2007.}
+• ["Ethics, Milton Friedman, and the Good Old Chicago School," presented to the History of Economics Society, meetings of the ASSA, Chicago, 2007], unpublished.

 (11.)
-Invited replies to reviews of The Rhetoric of Economics and to other works on the rhetoric of economics [top^]
+Invited replies to reviews of The Rhetoric of Economics and other works on the rhetoric of economics [top^]

 [See also Knowledge and Persuasion in Economics, 1994, in which many of these are reprinted.]

-1. "Splenetic Rationalism: Hoppe's Review of Chapter 1 of The Rhetoric of Economics," Market Process 7 (1) (Spring 1989): 34-41, reprinted in Peter J. Boettke and David L. Prychitdo, eds.
-The Market Process: Essays on Contemporary Austrian Economics (Edward Elgar, 1994) pp. 187-200.
+1. "Splenetic Rationalism: Hoppe's Review of Chapter 1 of The Rhetoric of Economics," Market Process 7 (1, Spring 1989): 34-41, reprinted in Peter J. Boettke and David L. Prychitko, eds.
+The Market Process: Essays on Contemporary Austrian Economics (Edward Elgar, 1994), pp. 187-200.

-2. "Commentary [on Rossetti and Mirowski]," pp. 261-271 in Neil de Macchi, ed., Post-Popperian Methodology of Economics.
-Recovering Practice.
+2. "Commentary [on Rossetti and Mirowski]," pp. 261-271 in Neil de Macchi, ed., Post-Popperian Methodology of Economics: Recovering Practice.
 Boston: Kluwer, 1992.

 (12.)
 The Rhetoric of Inquiry [top^]